NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-Durian fruit is native to Southeast Asia.
-It is sold in markets all over East-Asian countries and also imported into the United States and Europe.
-People have different preferences regarding when to eat, while some like slightly ripened, tart-flavored durians; others may prefer to cherish soft and over-ripened.
-Normally, mature fruits that fall off the tree are gathered and sold.
+Durian fruit, native to Southeast Asia, finds its way to markets across East Asian countries and is also imported into the United States and Europe.
+Preferences vary among consumers; some favor slightly ripened, tart-flavored durians, while others savor soft and over-ripened ones.
+Typically, mature fruits that naturally detach from the tree are collected and sold.

 Preparation and serving methods